apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

 * *snapCount* :
     (Java system property: **zookeeper.snapCount**)
-    ZooKeeper records its transactions using snapshots and a transaction log (think write-ahead log).The number of transactions recorded in the transaction log before a snapshot can be taken (and the transaction log rolled) is determined by snapCount.
-In order to prevent all of the machines in the quorum from taking a snapshot at the same time, each ZooKeeper server will take a snapshot when the number of transactions in the transaction log reaches a runtime generated random value in the \[snapCount/2+1, snapCount] range.The default snapCount is 100,000.
+    ZooKeeper records its transactions using snapshots and a transaction log (think write-ahead log).
+The number of transactions recorded in the transaction log before a snapshot can be taken (and the transaction log rolled) is determined by snapCount.
+In order to prevent all of the machines in the quorum from taking a snapshot at the same time, each ZooKeeper server will take a snapshot when the number of transactions in the transaction log reaches a runtime generated random value in the \[snapCount/2+1, snapCount] range.
+The default snapCount is 100,000.

 * *commitLogCount* * :
     (Java system property: **zookeeper.commitLogCount**)